top of page

 GIF

-Quickly, we disagreed about the player's abilities.
-Should the player kick and dash? or carry and throw?
+From the get-go, we wanted different player abilities.
+Should the player kick and dash, or carry and throw?

 GIF